Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Readme.md

 ### Installation
 The LA reproducibility involves installation of Python 3.10 with libraries as described in the requirements.txt file.
-For the in-depth LB replication, the additional installations include Chrome browser<sup>1</sup> and other Python libraries like Pillow<sup>2</sup> for the end-user agent, pyautogui<sup>3</sup> for interacting with Youtube's interface, pyshark<sup>4</sup> for detecting and analyzing packet from the point of view of ISPs, selenium<sup>5</sup> for automatizing browser activities and psutil<sup>6</sup> for measuring overhead performances.
+For the in-depth LB replication, the additional installations include the Chrome browser<sup>1</sup> and various
+Python libraries such as Pillow<sup>2</sup> for the end-user agent, pyautogui<sup>3</sup> for interacting with YouTube's interface, pyshark<sup>4</sup> for packet detection and analysis from the ISP perspective, selenium<sup>5</sup> for automating browser activities, and psutil<sup>6</sup> for monitoring performance overhead.

 ### Evaluation and expected results
 The repository allocates a separate self-contained folder for reproducing the results of each figure on the LA and/or LB levels, with readme.md files providing